Media releases from 2019

 Population and economic growth are driving the transformation of diverse natural areas into agricultural land - despite an improved environmental balance of land use.
 (Picture: guentermanaus – stock.adobe.com)

-04.03.2019 | TOP NEWS, Biodiversity Conservation, Media Release
+04.03.2019 | Biodiversity Conservation, TOP NEWS, Media Release

 Population and economic growth offset improvement of environmental balance of land use › more